Welcome to Ursa Major !

 • Finale of Devastation: not just a superb creature-tutor, but a stupendously strong finisher as well.

-• Garruk's Packleader: every moderately strong creature entering the BF on my side, counts as another draw opportunity.
+• Garruk's Packleader: every moderately strong creature entering the BF on this side, counts as another draw opportunity.

 • Kodama of the East Tree: summoning doesn’t have to be expensive.